 What to Catch: Smallmouth Bass, Walleye, Muskellunge, Flathead Catfish

-Named “2016 River of the Year” by the Pennsylvania Department of Conservation and Natural Resources, the northern branch of the Susquehanna River that runs through the heart of the Endless Mountains is a favorite for fly fishing.
-For expert advice on where the fish are biting, connect with one of the area’s fishing guides.
+Named “2016 River of the Year” by the Pennsylvania Department of Conservation and Natural Resources, the northern branch of the Susquehanna River that runs through the heart of the Endless Mountains is a favorite of fly fishing enthusiasts.

 Nearby Towns: Huntingdon, Altoona